rydmike/flex_color_scheme/README.md

          colors: FlexColor.schemesList[themeIndex].dark,
          surfaceStyle: FlexSurface.medium,
        ).toTheme,
-       // Use the above dark or light theme based on active themeMode.
        themeMode: themeMode,
        // This simple example app has only one page.
        home: HomePage(
-         // We pass it the current theme mode.
          themeMode: themeMode,
-         // On the home page we toggle theme mode between light and dark.
          onThemeModeChanged: (ThemeMode mode) {
            setState(() {
              themeMode = mode;